florianschanda/miss_hit/README.md

 This project includes modified/adapted parts of the GNU Octave testsuite under `tests/parser/octave_*`.
 These are (c) their original authors.
 Each file there describes from which file they derive.

+### Note on parser tests

+Some of the parser tests include code samples and documentation snippets from the publically available MathWorks website.
+An attribution (in comment form) is always included in these cases.